Abhrankan-Chakrabarti/AI-Image-Generator/README.md

 1. Enter a prompt in the input field on the website.
 2. Click the "Search" button or press Enter.
 3. Wait for the images to load (this may take around a minute).
-4. View and download the generated images.
+4. View and download the generated image.

 ## Installation